 Key Takeaways

-- Vacancy factor: count only about 75% of projected rent as income and budget for downtime and maintenance.
+- Plan for vacancy by counting only about 75% of projected rent as income and budgeting for downtime, repairs, and capital expenses.

 DSCR stands for Debt Service Coverage Ratio.
-It’s a simple way to ask: does the income cover the debt payment?
-Conceptually, DSCR equals income divided by the debt payment.
-A ratio above 1.0 means there’s a cushion, while below 1.0 signals a potential shortfall.
-Many lenders target 1.10 to 1.25 to account for vacancy and repair buffer.
+It is a simple way of asking whether the income from a property covers its debt payment.
+Conceptually, DSCR equals the property’s income divided by the debt payment.
+A ratio above 1.0 means there is a cushion.
+A ratio below 1.0 signals a potential shortfall.
+Many lenders target a DSCR of 1.10 to 1.25 to leave room for vacancy and a repair buffer.

 Why Investors Like DSCR Loans